Meet Our Bee Team

 Educator and Master Gardener

-Kelly Leatherwood, Treasurer (left) pictured with Volunteer Taylor Tolen earned her Bachelors of Science in Biology.
+Past Treasurer Kelly Leatherwood (on the right) pictured with Volunteer Taylor Tolen earned her Bachelors of Science in Biology.

 She also earned her certificate as a Master Gardener through OSU.